 The Company primarily exists as the United Kingdom holding company of the Group's legacy investments in foreign operations including those located in Thailand and Singapore.
 Following a strategic review by the Group in a previous period it was determined primarily to focus on the Group's operations within the United Kingdom.
-As part of this programme to divest those investments the Brazilian subsidiary of the Company has been liquidated in the period.
-Additionally, during the period the ownership of one share in the Company was transferred from Thames Water Nominees Limited to Thames Water Limited resulting in Thames Water Limited owning 50% of the Company.
+However, it is expected to continue as a holding company for the foreseeable future.

 In addition to its role as an investment holding company, the Company is also the sponsoring employer in a defined benefit pension scheme, the Thames Water Asia/Pacific Superannuation Plan (the "Plan"), which is a legacy of the Group's Australian operations.
 The latest triennial valuation, which was undertaken as at 1 July 2018 on behalf of the pension Trustees by Aon Hewitt Limited, was signed on 24 December 2018.
-The results of this triennial actuarial valuation revealed a scheme deficit of £45,000 (2018: deficit of £34,000) but a satisfactory financial position at that date.
+Based on this an accounting valuation was performed by Aon Hewitt Limited, an independent and professionally qualified consulting actuary.
+As at 31 March 2020, the scheme is in deficit of £33,000 (2019: deficit of £45,000).